TheEvalon/x86/README.md

 2. **Select System** - Click any OS card to see details and launch options
 3. **Launch OS** - Click launch button for immediate boot with optimal settings
 4. **Dual Format Systems** - Choose "Boot Installed" or "Install from CD" for Windows XP
+5. **ZIP Support** - Many OS assets can be provided as .zip; the launcher will fetch the archive and extract the inner .img/.iso automatically

 #### Option 2: Custom Upload Interface (main.html)
 1. **Configure Memory** - Select desired RAM and video memory amounts
-2. **Upload Images** - Choose .img files for hard disk and/or .iso files for CD-ROM
+2. **Upload Images** - Choose .img files for hard disk and/or .iso files for CD-ROM.
+You can also upload a .zip containing a single .img as HDA; it will be extracted in-browser
 3. **Set Boot Order** - Select boot priority from the dropdown menu
 4. **Start Emulator** - Click "Start Emulator" to begin
 5. **Interact** - Click screen to capture mouse, use special keys menu as needed